IE-555/final-project-dshinde99/README.md

 plt.show()
 ```

-* Imports the matplotlib.pyplot library.
-* Creates a histogram showing the distribution of track popularity scores.
+* Creates a bar plot showing the popularity of the top 10 tracks based on their track names and popularity scores.
-* Adds a vertical line representing the mean popularity score.

 ```
 # Bar Plot: Track Popularity